May 21, 2021

-Not every employer offers tuition reimbursement or employer tuition assistance programs.
-However, those that do, give eligible employees or their family members an average of $5,000 for completing college-level coursework.
-Moreover, this funding does not need to be repaid and can help you graduate with less student loan debt.
+Not every employer offers employer tuition assistance programs.
+Those that do, give eligible employees or their family members an average of $5,000.
+Those funds are for completing college-level coursework.
+This funding does not need to be repaid and can also help you graduate with less student loan debt.

-Speak with the human resources department to learn about application details and eligibility requirements.
+To learn more, speak with the human resources department about application and eligibility details.

 Mistake #3: Assuming college tuition is due in full.

-Some colleges offer tuition installment plans that may enable you to split your tuition balance into multiple payments with zero interest.
-Consequently, the amount you need to borrow in federal and private student loans could be reduced.
+Some colleges offer tuition installment plans.
+These plans may enable you to split your tuition balance into multiple payments with zero interest.
+In turn, the amount you need to borrow in student loans could be smaller.

 Mistake #4: Forgetting to re-apply for scholarships.

-Many college scholarships are awarded annually and require the student to submit a new application each academic year.
-If you miss the deadline, you may lose out on this source of free money and need to borrow more to make up the difference.
-Therefore, you should speak with a scholarship administrator to confirm when you should re-apply for any awards you are receiving.
+Many college scholarships are awarded annually.
+Usually you have to submit a new application each academic year.
+If you miss the deadline, you may lose out on this source of free money.
+This may cause you the need to borrow more money.
+To avoid this, speak with a scholarship administrator to confirm when you should re-apply for your awards.

 Mistake #5: Leaving blank spaces on applications.

 Mark any question that doesn’t apply to you as “Not applicable” when filling out your application.
 Leaving blank answers makes your form incomplete.
 This could delay your funding approval.
 As a precaution, have a parent or a trusted individual review your applications.